systemslibrarian/imls-public-libraries-2022/README.md

-# 📊 Libraries in Numbers
+# 📊 IMLS Public Libraries — FY 2022 Insights

-**IMLS-based insights into library usage, funding, and access.**
+**Data-driven insights from the IMLS FY 2022 Public Libraries Survey.**

-This public data analytics project explores how libraries serve communities through usage trends, program offerings, digital access, and more.
+This public data analytics project explores how libraries serve communities through usage trends, digital access, and public program engagement.

-Using real-world data from the Institute of Museum and Library Services (IMLS), this project visualizes key performance indicators and provides actionable insights into the evolving role of libraries.
+Using data from the Institute of Museum and Library Services (IMLS), we visualize key performance indicators and highlight equity gaps across U.S. states.

 ---

 ## 📓 Notebooks

-This project explores how public libraries serve communities using data from the Institute of Museum and Library Services (IMLS).

-Each notebook:
-- Loads and prepares public library survey data (FY 2022)
-- Visualizes usage, access, and funding trends across U.S. states
-- Highlights key insights on equity, digital access, and community reach
+Each notebook loads FY 2022 IMLS public library data and generates per-capita comparisons across the U.S.

-📘 See the [Notebook Index](#-notebook-index) below for details on each analysis.
+📘 See the Notebook Index below for topic areas and insights.

 ---